Best Berlin Souvenir Ideas for Travellers

 22. A Piece of Berlin Wall

 Want a piece of the Berlin Wall?
 While it’s a tempting souvenir, ensure authenticity before buying.
-I talked to a shop keeper at the Humboldt Forum gift shop and they recommended only buy one that comes with papers.
-Alternatively, capture its essence with a photo at the remaining Berlin Wall at East Side Gallery.
+I talked to a shopkeeper at the Humboldt Forum gift shop, and they recommended only buying one that comes with papers.
+Alternatively, capture its essence with a photo of the remaining Berlin Wall at East Side Gallery.

 📍Humboldt Forum Museum Gift Shop Schloßpl